mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What causes reflections?
 - How can I control the characteristic impedance of a TL?

+# Measurement
+- What sample rate/bandwidth will I need to measure a signal?
+- How should I measure X signal?
+- What's a diff probe?
+When do I need it?
+- What's an active probe?
+When do I need it?
+- What does the 10x attenuation do on a probe?
+- How does an oscillicope work?
+- How can I measure current?
+- Probe input impedance - what should it be any why?
+- When would I want different probe impedance?

 # Digital Electronics
 - How can you interface two devices with different logic levels?
 - Design a level shifter.